kvnloughead/sb/README.md

 # sb CLI Tool

-A simple Go command-line tool to switch to a git repository directory and optionally check out a branch using an alias.
-It's primary use case is for a repository with many different long-living branches.
+A simple Go command-line tool for easy switching between git branches.
+It lets you set aliases for branches and switch to them with `sb <alias>`.
+Its use case is a bit niche.
+But if you have a repo with a lot of long-lasting branches in it that you need to periodically refer to, this tool can help you avoid the pain of trying to remember the names of the branches.
+There is an optional script to enable tab completions.

+Not tested on Windows yet.

 ## Features